 For people seeking assistance: please note that unfortunately, we are not able to help people overseas who have not yet been granted refugee status by the United Nations.
 We also do not have programs to serve asylum seekers (internationally or domestically) at this time.

 JFCS East Bay’s LGBT Refugee Services program provides comprehensive resettlement services for those refugees who are able to obtain status through the United Nations to come to the United States.
 Most of these young refugees (typically in their early twenties) come from Africa and the Middle East, with asylees arriving from Latin America and the former Soviet Union.
 Unlike other refugees, LGBT individuals arrive in the country completely alone and thus need in-depth, personalized services to start their new lives.

 JFCS East Bay case managers are specifically trained to meet the complex needs of this unique and vulnerable population.
-Our bilingual, bicultural staff members provide services in Dari, Farsi, Arabic, Russian, and Spanish.
+Our bilingual, bicultural staff members provide services in Dari, Farsi, and Russian.

 For refugees we resettle, JFCS East Bay’s LGBT Refugee Services include:

 - assistance with transitional housing

 - assistance navigating the health care system

 - outreach to LGBT social and cultural groups

 - volunteer support with social integration, life skills, and learning English